dayvidwhy/feeling-stacky/README.md

 * add some nicer styles

 ## Contributing
-Please create a github issue with your suggested change and submit a pull request against it for consideration.
+Please create a github issue with your suggested change and submit a pull request for consideration.

 ## Licence
 See the file `LICENSE` in the repository root directory.